-The course of study for every candidate for the Postgraduate Certificate is subject to approval of the Director, Health Sciences Centre.
+The course of study for every candidate for the Postgraduate Certificate is subject to approval of the Head of the School of Health Sciences.

 4. Duration of the Certificate

 The Certificate will normally be completed over two years.

 Note: In special circumstances the Dean of Education may approve an extension.